korandoru/hawkeye/README.md

 Read the [dedicated README](hawkeye-maven-plugin/README.md) for HawkEye Maven Plugin.

+### Gradle Plugin (Alpha)

+> :warning: `io.koranduru.hawkeye` Gradle plugin is available since 3.5.2, but it's still Alpha which means that the API is subject to change before stable.
+Mainly, the extension DSL API may change.

+Read the [dedicated README](hawkeye-gradle-plugin/README.md) for HawkEye Gradle Plugin.

 ### Executable JAR

 The executable JAR requires a preinstalled JRE environment (version >= 17).
 You can find the binaries at: